WhyNotKami/ComingSoon/README.md

-# ComingSoon
+# Coming Soon

-Coming Soon Site Template.
+A simple coming soon page in React.